Seattle Storm: Broadcasters

 In 2025, the Storm announced that its games not on national television would be broadcast by KOMO-TV, Seattle's ABC affiliate, and KUNS-TV, Seattle's affiliate of the CW.

 From 2016 to 2024, the broadcast rights for Storm games were held by KCPQ or KZJO.
 Broadcasters for the Storm games are Dick Fain and Elise Woodward.

 In 2022, Amazon Prime Video announced a new deal with the Seattle Storm, becoming the official streaming service of the Storm, and one of the first streamers to hold local broadcast rights with a WNBA team.
 Approximately 30 Storm games are available to Prime Video customers in Washington state.

-Some Storm games have been broadcast nationally on ESPN, ESPN2, Ion Television(KWPX-TV), CBS(KIRO-TV), CBS Sports Network and ABC(KOMO).
+Some Storm games have been broadcast nationally on ESPN, ESPN2, Ion Television(KWPX-TV), CBS(KIRO-TV), ABC(KOMO), NBC (KING-TV), Prime Video, USA, NBA TV, and NBCSN.